cyrillemvomo/PyComplexity/README.md

 ## How to cite

-If you use this package, please cite:
+If you use this package, please cite (mandatory):

 Mvomo, C. E. (2025).
 PyComplexity: A Python module for computing the Attractor Complexity Index (ACI) from lower-back accelerometer time-series during gait (Version v0.1.0).
 Zenodo. http://doi.org/10.5281/zenodo.19324133